superpooer/code-emails/README.md

 *c-/asm-like ie theyre valid c/asm syntax respectively but not fully functional; they have no boilerplate such as main() or sometimes other waffly code*

 *one day ill put them in a valid c file and compule them all to see how bad i am*

+*that day is when i find a small c compiler that supports intel syntax inline assembly*